datajoint/datajoint-tutorial-original/beginner/building-first-pipeline/python/src/README.md

     >>> import os
     >>> sys.path.insert(0, '/the/path/to/the/code')  # or. e.g 'C:\tutorial'

+From here, you can install jupyter notebook and start the jupyter notebook viewer to interact with the example notebook from the command line as follows:

+   $ pip install jupyter
+   $ jupyter notebook

 # Support

 Please submit issues and questions through the [Issues tab